 Click below on the town to see accommodations:

 - Manarola accommodations;

 - Riomaggiore accommodations;

 - Vernazza accommodations;

 - WHERE TO EAT

-Throughout the villages, you can find restaurants, baker’s shop, mini markets, take away and coffee bars.
+You can find restaurants, baker’s shops, mini markets, take away, and coffee bars throughout the villages.
 The average expense in a restaurant is about 15 Euros for a main course, whereas in a baker’s shop or take away it’s around 5 Euros.
-Don’t miss to taste the typical flat crispbread of Liguria region called “Focaccia” and sip a glass of the local “Sciacchetrà” wine.
+Don’t miss to taste the typical flat crispbread of the Liguria region called “Focaccia” and sip a glass of the local “Sciacchetrà” wine.

 Below is a selection of our favourite restaurants in 5 Terre

 - Riomaggiore: Il Pescato Cucinato (take away), Fuori Rotta (wine bar) and Osteria della Corte (restaurant);

 - Manarola: Nessun Dorma (restaurant/aperitive bar), Focacceria la Cambusa (take away) and Il Porticciolo (restaurant);